 Mary Glenshaw, Ph.D, M.P.H.

 CAPT Mary Glenshaw, Ph.D., M.P.H., joined the NIH Office of AIDS Research (OAR) in 2019 and is the lead of the OAR Science team as the Supervisory Health Scientist Administrator.
-Dr. Glenshaw leads NIH contributions to the National HIV/AIDS Strategy and the Ending the HIV Epidemic: A Plan for America initiative, the HIV implementation science portfolio, and serves as the Executive Secretary of the OAR Advisory Committee (OARAC).
+Dr. Glenshaw leads NIH contributions to the National HIV/AIDS Strategy and the Ending the HIV Epidemic: A Plan for America initiative, the HIV implementation science portfolio.
 Dr. Glenshaw brings global health and epidemiology expertise to the Office from 13 years with the Centers for Disease Control and Prevention (CDC), where she served the President’s Emergency Plan for AIDS Relief (PEPFAR) in various capacities in Southern Africa.
 She served as Associate Director for Science with CDC South Africa, the Prevention Branch Chief with CDC Botswana and the lead of the PEPFAR Alcohol/HIV Initiative in Namibia.
 Her training includes the CDC Epidemic Intelligence Service (EIS) postdoctoral fellowship in applied epidemiology, a Ph.D. in Health Policy and Management, and an M.P.H. in International Health from the Johns Hopkins Bloomberg School of Public Health, as well as a BS in clinical Occupational Therapy from the University of Southern California.